-- ✓ Not work in excess of the allocated hours. - ✓ Follow the National Tutoring Association Code of Ethics (see National Tutoring Association Code of Ethics found on page 35 of the Tutor Supervisor Handbook). - ✓ Be on time for tutoring sessions and will stay for the whole session.
-If the tutor will be late, or not able to make a tutoring session, the tutor will call the supervisor and the Tutorial Center to inform them.
-The tutor will keep tutorial cancellations to a minimum and give 24 hours' notice when possible. - ✓ Focus time and attention on tutoring students.
-The tutor will not read or grade papers and assignments, run errands, instruct classes, operate labs for instructors, give tests, or talk on the phone. - ✓ Only tutor on-campus Mondays through Fridays when school is in session in an approved location (see SBCC Tutoring Locations found on page 39 of the Tutor Supervisor Handbook).
-The only exception is for math tutors eligible to work in the MATH Lab when the MATH Lab has weekend hours. - ✓ Contact the supervisor and receive approval before adjusting the tutoring schedule. - ✓ Not tutor the first week and the last week of the semester, unless special arrangements have been made. - ✓ Submit an online time sheet by their due dates for each pay period.
-If the tutor misses submitting a time sheet on time, the tutor will contact the Tutorial Center Coordinator regarding the late time sheet submission procedures. - ✓ Contact the Tutorial Center (Ext.
-2667) with any questions. - ✓ Be subject to dismissal, if the tutor does not follow any of the above procedures or guidelines above.
+- ✓ I will not work in excess of my allocated hours. - ✓ I will follow the National Tutoring Association Code of Ethics. - ✓ I will be on time for my tutoring sessions and will stay for the whole session.
+If I am going to be late or I am not able to make a tutoring session, I will call my supervisor and the Tutorial Center to inform them.
+I will keep tutorial cancellations to a minimum and give 24 hours notice when possible. - ✓ I will focus my time and attention on tutoring.
+I will not read papers, run errands, instruct classes, operate labs for instructors, give tests, or talk on my cell phone. - ✓ When I am tutoring as an SBCC employee, I will only tutor on-campus Mondays through Fridays when school is in session in an approved location (see SBCC Tutoring Locations found in the Tutor Handbook).
+The only exception is for math tutors eligible to work in the MATH Lab when the MATH Lab has weekend hours. - ✓ If I need to change my schedule, I will send my request to my supervisor.
+I will wait for a response from my supervisor to confirm the change before proceeding. - ✓ I understand my last week of tutoring will generally be the last week of instruction unless I have made special arrangements with my Supervisor to do otherwise. - ✓ I will submit my online time sheets by their due dates each pay period.
+If I miss submitting a time sheet on time, I will contact the Tutorial Center Coordinator regarding the late time sheet submission procedures. - ✓ If I did not enroll in direct deposit, I will pick up my paycheck on or near the check issuing date.
+I will pick up my paycheck at the Payroll Office in the Administration Building, Room 130. - ✓ I will contact the Tutorial Center (Ext.
+2667) if I have any questions. - ✓ Most importantly, I will enjoy tutoring! - ✓ I am aware that if I do not follow any of the above procedures or guidelines, I may be subject to dismissal.